sesaquecruz/goexpert-clean-architecture-lab/README.md

 ### gRPC

-1. Use a gRPC client connect to the port 50051.
+1. Use a gRPC client to connect on port 50051.
 Using [evans](https://github.com/ktr0731/evans) for example, run:

 ```
 evans -r repl